wp-plugins/ipblock/readme.txt

 == Description ==

 IPBlock limits number of attempts an user has to log in, thus providing very good protection against automated login attacks.
 It is highly customizable, you can set your own blocking scheme and decide what is the best to not annoy forgetful users.
+You can also customize every message displayed to users.

 Featuring 2 working modes: